MattScuteri/self-driving-car/README.md

 ![Masked_img](./project_images/masked.png)
 The frame then has Canny Edge Detection algorithms run that scan the frame looking for high concentrations of gradient, which the algorithm determines as edges.
 In a well cropped and isolated frame, these edges should be the two lanes on the road.
 ![Canny](./project_images/canny_img.png)
-After detecting edges, a Hough Transformation is performed on the image in order to determine the best fit lines to describe the edges on the screen.
+After detecting edges, a Hough Transformation is performed on the image in order to extract lines from the image and determine the best fit lines to describe the edges on the screen.
 ![Hough](./project_images/hough.png)
 The center of the frame is also determined in order to find the proper direction the car should be steering.
 ![Steer](./project_images/steering.png)